-A good debate centers around a harmless herb—cilantro or coriander.
-People either love it and use it in everything from fish tacos to chicken salad, or they can't stand the taste of it.
+A good debate centers around a harmless herb—cilantro.
+People either love it and use it in everything from fish tacos to cilantro-lime rice, or they can’t stand the taste of it.
 For some, cilantro tastes like soap, dirt, crushed bugs or metal shavings.
-It's gained such a negative reaction that someone used their time, energy and money to create an online community called I Hate Cilantro, which has more than 5,000 members.
+It’s gained such a negative reaction that someone used their time, energy and money to create an online community called I Hate Cilantro, which has more than 5,000 members.

 Before you join the club and publicly announce your aversion to cilantro, you may want to learn why you don’t like it.